Renault 5: Renault Le Car

 Renault had about 250 dealerships in the United States.
-The North American Renault 5 debuted in 1976, but sales were disappointing and many cars remained on dealer lots.
-Renault's response was to change advertising agencies and rebrand the car for the following year as "Le Car".
+The North American Renault 5 debuted in 1976, but sales were disappointing, and many cars remained on dealer lots.
+Renault's response was to change advertising agencies and rebrand the vehicle for the following year as "Le Car."
 The new marketing campaign stressed the car's sporty character and successful European competition history.

-Renault formed an alliance in January 1979 allowing Renault cars to be sold and serviced by American Motors Corporation (AMC) dealers.
-The automaker marketed it through its 1,300 dealers, where it competed in the United States against such front-wheel-drive subcompacts as the Honda Civic, and Volkswagen Rabbit.
+Renault formed an alliance in January 1979, allowing Renault cars to be sold and serviced by American Motors Corporation (AMC) dealers.
+The automaker marketed it through its 1,300 dealers, where it competed in the United States against such front-wheel-drive subcompacts as the Honda Civic and Volkswagen Rabbit.
 It was described as a "French Rabbit" that "is low on style, but high on personality and practicality".

 American Motors' ad agency launched the car in the U.S. with a marketing campaign emphasizing that it was Europe's best-selling automobile with millions of satisfied owners.
 It did not achieve such immediate success in the United States market, even though the Le Car was praised in road tests comparing "super-economy" cars for its interior room and smooth ride, with an economical [35 mpgus highway and 28 mpgus city] as well as its smooth-running engine.
 Advertisements also focused on the Le Car's standard features and low base price, actually comparing it to the imported Ford Fiesta, Honda Civic, and VW Rabbit.

 The U.S. version featured a desmogged 1289 cc inline-four engine rated at 60 hp.
 In 1977, it dominated the Sports Car Club of America "Showroom Stock Class C" class.
 Ever tightening emissions legislation meant that power was down to 51 hp by 1980.